ngrok/ngrok-docs/docs/cloud-edge/endpoints.md

 ### Wildcard Domains

 ngrok permits you to bind HTTP and TLS tunnels to wildcard domains.
-All wildcard domains, even those that are subdomains of `ngrok.io` must first be reserved for your account on your dashboard.
+All wildcard domains, even those that are subdomains of an ngrok owned domain must first be reserved for your account on your dashboard.
 When using `--domain`, specify a leading asterisk to bind a wildcard domain.

 ###### Bind a tunnel to receive traffic on all subdomains of `example.com`